LivTel/weave-scan/README.md

 ## 2. Processing

-Once the data has been acquired, we must then process the run using the `process_run_for_flat.py` script.
+Once the data has been acquired, we process the run using the `process_run_for_flat.py` script.
 This produces a single output file, `flat.dat`, containing (optionally position calibrated) stage x/y positions and corresponding (optionally temperature calibrated) averaged measurement values/errors.
 Adding several directories to the command will use the average over all runs, but each run must be exactly the same in terms